Crossatrix/Crossicraft/README.md

 ```
 assets/textures/dirt.png
 assets/textures/cobblestone.png
+assets/textures/oak_log_side.png
+assets/textures/oak_log_top.png
+assets/textures/oak_leaves.png
 ```

-Use small square images (e.g. 16×16) for the classic pixel-art look — the renderer uses nearest-neighbor filtering so they stay crisp instead of blurry.
+Use small square images (e.g. 16×16) for the classic pixel-art look — the renderer uses nearest-neighbor filtering so they stay crisp instead of blurry. `oak_leaves.png` should have transparent pixels (use a PNG with alpha) for gaps in the canopy.

 To add more block types later, add an entry to the `BLOCK_TYPES` array near the top of `main.js` — it automatically appears in the hotbar.
+Blocks with a top/bottom texture different from their sides (like logs) use `textureTop` / `textureSide` instead of a single `texture`.

 ## Run locally